-The Los Angeles Lakers selected Jaden McDaniels out of the University of Washington with the 28th pick in the 2020 NBA Draft, although he will be heading to the Oklahoma City Thunder as soon as Thursday.
+The Los Angeles Lakers selected Jaden McDaniels out of the University of Washington with the 28th pick in the 2020 NBA Draft, but he was soon traded to Oklahoma City and shortly after ended up in Minnesota.

-McDaniels, along with veteran guard Danny Green, will be traded to the Thunder in exchange for point guard Dennis Schroder.
+Along with veteran guard Danny Green, McDaniels was traded to the Thunder in exchange for point guard Dennis Schroder.
 The Lakers and Thunder agreed to the deal in principle last Sunday, but it was not able to be made official until after the Draft.

 That was due to the Lakers previously trading their 2019 first-round selection to the New Orleans Pelicans.
-Teams cannot legally trade first-round draft pick in consecutive years.
+Teams cannot legally trade first-round draft picks in consecutive years.

-While McDaniels and Green are bound for Oklahoma City, neither is remaining with the team.
+McDaniels and Green were sent to join the Thunder, but neither pick remained a completed transaction.
 The Thunder agreed to trade Green, along with Terrance Ferguson to the Philadelphia 76ers for Al Horford, the rights to Vasilije Micic and multiple draft picks.